 17.00 - Workshop finishes

-Meet at Photospace Gallery, 37 Courtenay Place, for a coffee and a short run-through of camera setup and basics.
-Then we head out to Makara Beach.
+Meet at Photospace Gallery, 37 Courtenay Place, for a coffee and a run-through of camera setup and the basics.
+Then we will photograph in a couple of locations across the city.

 Equipment & Experience